Logo

 1. LinkedIn tips and traps (you are here)

-3. Optimize your Profile Recruiters and hiring managers can find you.
+3. Optimize your Profile.
+So that recruiters, hiring managers, clerks, and bots can find you.

 Next step -- Account Settings: Check account settings